Daisy Carter: Storylines

 After her release from prison, Daisy regained custody of Lucy from Phyllis.
 In an attempt to keep his daughter safe, Daniel had his parental rights restored.
 He fought for custody of Lucy, but lost to Daisy and must wait six months before he can try for custody again.
 Afraid for his daughter's safety, Daniel proposed to Daisy, and the two eloped.
 Although Daisy got what she wanted, Daniel refused to ever really love her.
 When Phyllis refused to allow Daisy to attend her wedding, Daisy heartlessly walked out as Phyllis miscarried.
 Angered by Phyllis and Daniel's continuing rejection, Daisy has teamed up with Ricky Williams to bring down Phyllis and see her suffer.
 Daisy has also conned Kevin into believing she's the innocent victim, and that she's really changed.
 Kevin gave her job at Crimson Lights, much to everyone else's dismay.
 Phyllis and Daniel discovered that Daisy walked away when Phyllis was miscarrying, but she claimed she paused for a few moments to think about apologizing which is not true.
-Avery then teamed up with Heather Stevens to arrest Daisy for not helping Phyllis when she was miscarrying, and in return Daisy threatened to reveal that Phyllis hit Paul Williams (Doug Davidson) and Christine Blair (Lauralee Bell) with a car eighteen years prior.
-Because of this Phyllis wanted to drop the pursuit to arrest Daisy.
-At the same time, Daisy asked Ricky to help her and Lucy disappear from Genoa City, and he agreed to help, however Daisy saw a video on Ricky's laptop of him murdering his ex-girlfriend, Rachel, and she decided to tell Michael, district attorney, immediately.
-When Michael told Phyllis and Daniel that she wanted to see him, Phyllis assumed it was to tell him about the hit-and-run incident.
-Ricky found out that Daisy saw the video, and went to see her in the alleyway where she was supposed to meet Michael, saying that he was about to make her disappear.
+Avery then teamed up with Heather Stevens to arrest Daisy for not helping Phyllis when she was miscarrying.

+Daisy blackmailed Phyllis to treat her nicely, or she reveal that Phyllis hit Paul Williams (Doug Davidson) and Christine Blair (Lauralee Bell) with a car eighteen years prior.
+Daisy also blackmailed Ricky to help her and Lucy to leave Genoa City, or she reveal that he is spying on Heather's apartment with cameras.
+Ricky agree to help her, but Daisy saw a video on Ricky's laptop of him murdering his ex-girlfriend Rachel Dalton, and she decided to tell Michael about that.
+When Michael told Phyllis and Daniel that Daisy wanted to see him, Phyllis assumed it was to tell him about the hit-and-run incident that she did to Paul and Christine.
+Ricky found out that Daisy saw the video, and he went to see her in the alleyway where she was supposed to meet Michael, and he saying to her that he was about to make her disappear.
 When Daniel discovered that Daisy had gone missing, he and Phyllis assumed she went on the run to avoid the arrest.
 Daniel became the prime suspect in her disappearance, which deepened when it was revealed that Daisy's credit card had been in use near Canada, when in fact Ricky had been using the card to frame Daniel, who was about to be released when the police found an email Daisy wrote to Kevin, saying that she knew Daniel hated her and that she was afraid.
 This led to Michael realizing that in fact all evidence was pointing to Daniel.
 At the same time, Eden Baldwin (Jessica Heap), Ricky's former roommate, was adamant that Ricky was involved in Daisy's disappearance, and she found Daisy's wallet and cell phone in Ricky's hotel room, meaning she was right about his involvement.
 However, Ricky tried to kill Eden when he found out and she hit her head on a bathtub and passed out.
+Paul arrives and he shoots Ricky to stop him from killing Eden and Ricky dies.